Skip to Content

 15. A Sweet Taste of Harlem Soul

-at amy ruth's in harlem you can have southern style banana pudding with vanilla wafers for dessert.
+At amy ruth's in harlem you can have southern style banana pudding with vanilla wafers for dessert.

 The nighclub’s, musicians and writers that fueled the Harlem Renaissance are long gone.
 But the food is still there and still reflects the Southern roots of so many of the neighborhood’s denizens.
 Amy Ruth’s is probably one of the best soul-food places around.